Inquisitive-Learners/lessons-content/science-and-technology/year-2/toys-and-forces/toys-and-forces.md

 2. ST1-PQU-01 (poses questions based on observations and information to investigate cause and effect)
 3. ST1-DAT-01 (collects, represents and uses data to identify patterns and relationships)

-SUGGESTED ANSWERS:
-Activity 5TLrtm6xsuAN:
-  1. Example answer: I designed a spinning top with a larger cardboard circle and a longer handle to spin it faster.
-I might add weights around the circle to keep it balanced.

-Activity 6ay9pJjLz00s:
-  1. You can hit the ball harder with the paddle or shorten the rope so the ball travels faster around the pole.
-  2. The students could draw the ball on a rope attached to the pole and show an arrow for the push from the paddle and an arrow pulling the ball around the pole.

-Activity wxTCCoBmDEhx:
-  1. It is spinning around in a circle on its tip until it slows down and stops.
-It is also propelling forward slowly with the spinning force.
-  2. It's moving because someone gave it a quick twist, adding enough force to spin it around.
-  3. They spin around when you twist or flick them.
-  4. Students might draw:

- * A small toy car on a flat surface with an arrow pointing forward from the back of the car.

- * A toy animal (like a dog on wheels) with a string and an arrow pointing from the toy toward the child’s hand.

- * A yo-yo on a string going up and down with one arrow pointing down (push), one pointing up (pull).
-  5. Aboriginal and Torres Strait Islander Peoples used spinning tops.
-Children use them for fun and men use them for competitions.
-  6.  * They are made from small gourds which have been mounted on sticks and secured with fibre and resin.

- * They are made from beeswax and attached to a thin stick of wood.
-  7. Push

- * Toy cars or trucks

- * Push-along walkers or trolleys

- * Bouncing balls

- * Dominoes (set off by a push)

- * Scooter

-Pull

- * Toy wagons

- * Pull-along animals with wheels

- * Yo-yos

- * Spinning pull-string toys

-Push and Pull Toys

- * Stretchy action figures

- * Toy trains with detachable carriages (pulled or pushed)

- * Construction sets with snap-on parts

- * Spring-loaded launchers

- * Accordion-style musical toys

-Activity 7HpjbEkfuwUu:
-  1. The handle is pushed upwards to lift the ball into the air.
-  2. We pull the handle towards us to help catch the ball on the spike or in the cup.

-Activity VZtU2Hzq1tzF:
-  1. Students might draw:

- * A bottle with a twist-off lid, with an arrow curving around the top of the bottle to show how the lid twists to open.

- * A doorknob with a curved arrow beside the knob to show how it turns to open the door.

- * A toy with a wind-up mechanism with a circular arrow near the wind-up key to show how it twists to make the toy move.

-Activity yBynGkTiEXic:
-  1.  * First, I cut out a cardboard circle.

- * Then, I poked a hole in the middle with a pencil and slid a stick through.

- * Next, I held the spinning top upright.

- * Finally, I twisted the stick to spin the top.

 DETAILED ACTIVITIES:
 ACTIVITY 1:
-Activity ID: 7HpjbEkfuwUu
-Section ID: yBk3rdhKDy2s
 Description: Students watch the kendama video and identify which parts of the toy are pushed and which are pulled.
 Encourage students to discuss how pushing and pulling create different motions, linking each action to how the kendama works.
 Have